docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

     The command `docker exec <CONTAINER NAME> setup config dkim help` details supported config options, along with some examples.

-    !!! example "Create a DKIM key"
+    !!! example "Creating a DKIM key"

         Generate the DKIM files with: